endless-sky/endless-sky-wiki/CreatingMissions.md

 <a name="filters"/>
 # Source and destination filters #

+A mission can be offered from a planet or ship, but all missions must have a destination planet.
+For missions offered on a planet, if no destination is given that same planet is used.
+This can be useful for missions that should end on the same planet they start on, such as "Kill pirate ship X and return here for payment."

+For missions offered by a ship, you must always specify a destination, even if the mission is designed to always be "declined" - e.g. a message where the pilot thanks you for repairing them but asks for no further help.

+If no source is specified, the mission will be offered whenever its "to offer" conditions are satisfied; this can be used to create a mission that is offered as soon as you complete another.

-Each mission starts on a planet, and ends on a planet, usually different from where it started.
-You can either specify one particular planet, or give a set of constraints that the planet must match:
+For the source and destination, you can either specify one particular planet, or give a set of constraints that the planet must match:

 ```html
 (source | destination) <planet>